KILIMANJARO

 Our full-service expedition includes:

-- Hotel in Nairobi the night before and the night after tour
+• Hotel in Tanzania the night before and the night after tour

 Not included: